Updated for 2022

 K1 Speed Indoor Go Kart Racing

 If you’ve got the need for speed, K1 Speed Thousand Oaks is the place for you!
-Kids, teens, and adults can race state-of-the-art electric go-karts on their indoor track.
-Plus, there’s a video game arcade, pool tables, air hockey, an onsite café, and private event spaces for parties.
-Open seven days a week and no reservations are necessary – simply Arrive and Drive!
+Kids, teens, and adults can race state-of-the-art electric go-karts on the indoor track.
+Plus, they have a video game arcade, pool tables, air hockey, an on-site café, and private event spaces for parties.
+It’s open seven days a week and no reservations are necessary — simply arrive and drive!

 Gardens of the World